 Our communion with God in prayer is, in itself, resistance to the forces that attempt to usurp God’s proper place in the world and on our lives.
 If you are alone in solitude with God, that relationship has an impact, even if you don’t take much action as a result.
-But our contemplation regularly gives us our direction and stokes our courage to act.
+It is likely we will take action, however, since our contemplation regularly gives us our direction and stokes our courage to act.
 Contemplation allows us to fight evil that arises in us and outside us.
 We each do this in our own way, but in similar fashion.
 One’s experience of the world of the Spirit depends on their psychology, which can be understood and developed, and on their world view, which can change.
 So contemplation is unique to each one who practices, but is unified in the One who meets each of us where we are beginning today.

 On Saturday, we offered two suggestions for praying in a more “kataphatic” way, making full use of symbols, dreams and the art of imagination.
 One way to experience inner meaning is meditating on your inner experiences: coming to silence, going back into the images of your dreams and fantasies, first consciously, then allowing them to go as they will.
 We noted that most of our spiritual guidance comes from our conscious experience, which is the tip of the iceberg of us.
 We were trying to learn more about how to receive direction from our inner experience of what is normally unconscious.
 Many people avoid this territory because it seems vast and dark.
 But we are not to be absorbed into it, we are to encounter love in it.
 We have a basic direction for our contemplation – Jesus describes God as the loving father of a returning prodigal.
 It is clear who is the object of our prayer and who we are.

 So our conscious minds can lead us and our unconscious, our dreams can lead us.
 When people describe the unconscious experience it is as varied as they are.
-But it starts with two simple things: 1) one must be convinced that thinking and feeling in images is important, 2) one must spend enough time to break away from the concerns of the waking realm.
+But for everyone, using our imaginations to explore our inner depths starts with two simple things: 1) one must be convinced that thinking and feeling in images is important, 2) one must spend enough time to break away from the concerns of the waking realm.
 We explored this path in two ways last Saturday.
 I thought you might like some of the teaching to encourage your journey through Lent.

 Try Ignatius of Loyola‘s approach to praying the Bible through imagination and entering into a deeper connection with God as a result.